 By training, I'm a clinical psychologist, certified holistic health care practitioner, and yoga instructor.
 By avocation, I've studied zoology, socio-biology, cultural anthroplogy, and diverse traditions of spirituality.
-In conjunction with lifelong meditation and yoga practices, these have helped me develop a reasonable perspective on the human condition.
+In conjunction with lifelong meditation and yoga practices, these have helped me develop a holistic perspective on the human condition.
 For over three decades I've helped people work their vital edges and craft integral life change.
-From coaching, to counselling, to deep therapy, and most recently intruction in Intuitive Yoga, I can provide an integrated spectrum of services.
+From coaching, to counselling, to deep therapy, and most recently intruction in Intuitive Yoga, I provide an integrated spectrum of services.

-As a psychologist in Ontario, Canada I'm required to be a generalist and I've helped people with most forms of psychological / behavioural problems; however, I have notably extensive training and experience in cross-cultural counselling, traumatic stress reactions, and existential crises.
-Though I rarely do couples counselling these days, I created the One Year Marriage relationships model, literally writing the book, and continue to counsel couples who wish to follow its principles.
-Finally, I have taken on a number of highly trained associates to help meet the demands for service experienced in recent years.
-Please contact me for more information about my associates.
+As a psychologist in Ontario, Canada I'm required to be a generalist and I've helped people with most forms of psychological / behavioural problems; however, I have notably extensive training and experience in cross-cultural counselling, traumatic stress injuries, and existential crises.
+Though I rarely do couples counselling these days, I created the One Year Marriage relationships model, literally writing the book, and continue to coach couples who wish to follow its principles.

 Please note: I am currently reducing my client load to make time for my writing, podasts, and other recording projects and I've placed my license to practice psychology in the State of California (PSY 18522) on inactive status for the time being.
 Accordingly, my availability for direct service is very limited at present.
 I do remain registered as a psychologist in the Province of Ontario (CPO #2986).